vasu241057/spotify-jamming/README.md

 # Spotify Jamming

-This project was made by using bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made by using Spotify implicit grant flow to make requests it can be accessed [here](http://jamming-vasu.surge.sh/) bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts